 Days to Germination: 10 – 15 days.

+Rock Soapwort flowers like rocky and sandy soils.
 They grow best in light, well-draining soil.
 If your soil is heavy clay, mix in ample amounts of sand before planting.
+Also, add in plenty of decomposed compost the first time you plant them.
+This rich, loose soil gives them a quick start in their new home.

 Fertilize them at the beginning of the year.
 Then, apply another dose of fertilizer in mid-season.